 - We should have . . .

-Example of a evaluation of hospitality ministry
+Example of an evaluation of the hospitality ministry

 In a church hospitality coaching conversation, I led a leader in thinking through various areas related to the visitor experience.